Molecular Biology and IVF

 Fees Include full tuition for the summer school, accommodation, teaching materials, a welcome meal, full access to the University library facilities.
-Also included are visits to Canterbury Cathedral, Whitstable and to London.
+Also included are visits to Canterbury Cathedral, Margate, Whitstable and to London.

 We will have a number of £500 Internationalisation Scholarships available for the Canterbury Summer Schools available to students not currently studying at the University of Kent.
-If you wish to apply for a scholarship you will need to select 'School scholarship' at application and apply by Fri 03 May 2019.
-We will use your Reasons to study as part of the application form as the scholarship application.
 If you are a current student at another institution you may also wish to enquire about any mobility scholarships within your home institution or Government.

 The accommodation for this summer school is based in Park Wood and is offered on a self-catered basis.
-Students will be placed in their own double rooms equipped with en suite facilities.
+Students will be placed in their own room and will share bathrooms and kitchen.
 Check-in is after 14h00 on the first Sunday and check-out is before 10h00 on the final Sunday.
 All students will be offered University accommodation (included in fee), although if you wish to make alternative arrangements you can pay tuition fees only, saving £250 per two-week course.

 Additional details about our accommodation is available on our Accommodation webpage.